alberto-morales/microservices-java-training-course/docs/Spring_Boot_data_JPA_PostgreSQL_REST_API.md

 ## Summary

 Congratulations!
 You have developed a Spring Boot application with a RESTful front end and a JPA-based back end.
-If you want to improve your REST APIs design skills, you can check [this](https://restfulapi.net/) out
+If you want to improve your REST APIs design skills, you can check [this](https://restfulapi.net/) out ( or [this](https://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api) )